-Organization's 2030 goal: 250,000 women elected
+Organization's 2030 goal: 250,000 women to run for office

 Washington (CNN)Beyonce isn't the only one who thinks women should run the world.

 She Should Run, an organization created in 2011 with the goal of recruiting and training women to run for public office, launched a new campaign Tuesday called "250kBy2030."
-The overall goal is to have women make up half of the 500,000 elected positions in the US by 2030.
+The organization's goal is to encourage 250,000 women to run for US office by 2030.
 As of 2017, less than 25% of those offices are held by women.

 "We have been overjoyed with the surge of women who have stepped up to say they want to run for office since Election Day," She Should Run founder and CEO Erin Loos Cutraro told CNN.
 "This campaign was an opportunity to take a step back and look at the landscape, and look at what our ultimate goal is: To get half the elected offices in this country to be represented by women.
 We know much of dialogue happening in country right now is about what this surge of women raising their hands will mean for 2018.
 But the conversation is so much bigger than that, and this is change that isn't going to happen overnight."